duplocloud/terraform-provider-duplocloud/examples/duplo-standarad-tf-example/README.md

 ## Infrastructure Automation with Terraform

 Welcome to the infrastructure automation repository using Terraform.
-This repository houses all the code needed to automate infrastructure provisioning for FedNow application using DuploCloud platform.
+This repository houses all the code needed to automate infrastructure provisioning for any Application using DuploCloud platform.
 For more information on Terraform, please refer to the [official documentation](https://developer.hashicorp.com/terraform/docs).

 ### Directory Structure